I had one of those phone calls from school recently that as a parent I have come to dread.

 I was a bit distracted on the walk back, because I was trying to think what on Earth could have happened.
 And when it could have happened.
 Both girls pretty much live under my feet!

 Arriving back at school

-She explained that Ruby had written something very concerning in a piece of writing that morning.
-Her teacher was worried and had spoken to Mrs S about it.
+She started to explain that Ruby had written something very concerning in a piece of writing that morning.
+Her teacher was worried and had spoken to Mrs S about it, where they had decided that they needed to make me aware of it.
 They had obviously both called me, which is why I’d had 2 phone calls from school.

 At this point I was simultaneously thinking will you get on with it, put me out of my misery and tell me what’s happened? and also please don’t let it be something bad that I haven’t picked up on.

 Mrs S showed me a piece of writing in Ruby’s English book that said :

 My Dad is drunk most of the time.
 My Dad upsets me and Emily and Mummy when he is drunk some of the time.
 Dad annoys us all of the time.Ruby Fox 20/11/2019

 For actual fucks sake!!